-PPF Calculator: How one can get Rs 51,500 a month from PPF investment; see calculations to know
+PPF Calculator: Can one get Rs 51,500 a month tax-free income from PPF?
+Know how

 PPF Calculator: Public Provident Fund (PPF) is used to make tax-free retirement corpus but it can also be used to get regular income a month.
 The income will also be tax-free.